 2017 Business License Renewals can be paid online for no charge at Charleston County.
 New licenses must be paid by mail or in person at City Hall.

-2017 Rental Registrations must be paid by mail or in person at City Hall.
+2017 Rental Registrations can be paid online, by mail, or in person at City Hall.

 The City of Folly Beach recognizes that the rental of homes on the island is a valuable source of income for our residents and property owners.
 Many of the people who live on Folly Beach today were able to move here because they first purchased a home and rented it out until they were able to relocate.
 Others use income from renting as a way to offset the high costs of insuring and maintaining property on a barrier island.
 No matter what your reason for renting, the City would like to make you aware of the requirements necessary to make sure your rental property is properly licensed and registered with the City, County, and State.